How do I Choose my SEO tags?

 Choosing Meta Keywords

 As previously mentioned, many in the SEO community find little or no value in meta keywords.
-A meta keyword SEO field is typically still available though, and some WordPress themes offer the option to use meta keywords as your post tags.
+Google has said they do not look at them.
+A meta keyword SEO field is typically still available though on just about every website platform or CMS out there, and some WordPress themes offer the option to use meta keywords as your post tags.

 (Click to enlarge)